Achievable logoAchievable logo

 The World Anti-Doping Agency (WADA) oversees international doping regulations and maintains a standardized list of prohibited substances.
 In the United States, the United States Anti-Doping Agency (USADA) governs doping control for the U.S. Olympic and Paralympic movement.
 Professional sports leagues may establish their own anti-doping policies, which can differ from WADA and USADA standards.

 Other organizations, including Major League Baseball (MLB), the National Collegiate Athletic Association (NCAA), and the National Football League (NFL), maintain separate lists of banned substances and associated penalties.
-Athletes, coaches, and strength and conditioning professionals must stay informed about these regulations.
+Athletes, coaches, and strength and conditioning professionals need to stay current on the rules that apply to their sport and level of competition.

 Commonly prohibited substances in athletic competition